ErinMyLungs/i-suck-at-coding/content/docs/development_module.md

 2. A logger with convenience methods
 3. A Debugger Window

 This is meant to be modular and easy to hack on so that we can build quick windows and functions without having to build up the basics each time.

+Even better this means that every tweak and improvement we add will be available in future projects too!
 <--->
 ![Dev Kit Diagram](/development_module/kit_diagram.png)
 {{</columns>}}